goldyfruit/ibmcloud-python-sdk/README.md

 Getting Help
 ------------
-Bugs and feature requests about this SDK should have a [issue](https://github.com/goldyfruit/ibmcloud-python-sdk/issues) opened about them.
+Bugs and feature requests about this SDK should have an [issue](https://github.com/goldyfruit/ibmcloud-python-sdk/issues) opened about them.

 Examples
 --------
-A curated list of examples on how to use this library can be found at https://github.com/goldyfruit/ibmcloud-python-sdk/tree/main/examples
+A curated list of examples on how to use this SDK can be found at https://github.com/goldyfruit/ibmcloud-python-sdk/tree/main/examples

 Requirements
 -------------------